HarryPratt/swe_take_home_exercise/README.md

 ```

 ## Additional Bonus #1
-Implement your algorithm but in infix notation with support for full-parenthesized operands.
+Implement your calculator in infix notation with support for full-parenthesized operands.
+It's OK want to assume that all the tokens are space-separated, including the parenethesis tokens

-Example inputs would be as follows:
+### Sample input (caret prompt for clarity only):
 ```
 > 3
 > ( 1 + 2 )